CS2103AUG2016-T17-C1/addressbook-level4/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A1**: Install the app in the other computer and overwrite the empty data file it creates with
        the file that contains the data of your previous to-do list folder.<br><br>
-**A2**: An alternate way would be to use the inbuilt storage transfer command `cd` and File Hosting services such as dropbox.<br>
+**A2**: An alternate way would be to use the inbuilt storage transfer command `cd`,`cdsave` and File Hosting services such as dropbox.<br>
-		Using the `cd` command, change the working directory of Never Forget & also select the option to transfer the tasks to a folder on dropbox.<br>
+		Using the `cdsave` command, change the working directory of Never Forget & also select the option to transfer the tasks to a folder on dropbox.<br>
 		From the other computer,use `cd` to change **_only_** the working directory of Never Forget to the same folder on dropbox.<br>
-		Lastly, if needed, change the working directory of Never Forget & also select the option to transfer the tasks to a _**local**_ folder.
+		Lastly, if needed, use the `cdsave` to change the working directory of Never Forget & import the tasks to a _**local**_ folder.

 ## Command Summary